Daniel H. Beekman: Career

+In 1901, Beekman partnered with retired judge John D. Bartine to establish a law firm in Somerville.
+He practiced there until 1913, when he was appointed as a judge of the county court of common pleas by Governor Woodrow Wilson.
+He was reappointed by James Fairman Fielder and served until 1920, when he returned to private practice.
+His practice covered a range of matters, with a particular focus on real estate.
 Beekman's son joined his law firm in 1929, at which time the firm began operating under the name Beekman & Beekman.
-His practice covered a range of matters, with a particular focus on real estate.

 Beekman was active in state Democratic politics.
 After serving as judge, he ran for state senate in multiple elections in the late 1920s and early 1930s.
-During World War II, Beekman served as chairman of the Selective Service Board.
+During World War II, Beekman served as chairman of the local Selective Service Board.
 He sat on the Board of Managers of the New Jersey Reformatory for Women at Clinton.